 As Electric Vehicles take up greater shares of the automotive market, the importance of developing infrastructure to support the use of these vehicles becomes a larger concern.
-The
+The parking garages in downtown Charlottesville are being outfitted with EV charging stations, and the demand for these facilities will continue to grow as more consumers opt for electric vehicles.
+MPO staff will assess the predicted need for EV charging stations in the area, and begin identifying locations that could likely support this need.

-- Projection of EV use and charging station needs throughout the MPO area; - Develop a network of key stakeholders to assess and build strategies for meeting charging station needs; - Build partnerships with government, community, and business leaders to plan for infrastructure in key locations; and - Investigate funding sources available for providing EV charging infrastructure at various types of facilities.
+- Projection of EV use and charging station needs throughout the MPO area; - Develop a network of key stakeholders to assess and build strategies for meeting charging station needs; - Build partnerships with government, community, and business leaders to plan for infrastructure in key locations; and

+Investigate funding sources available for providing EV charging infrastructure at various types of facilities.